Admissions and Application

 Students are normally admitted to the MS and PhD programs only for the fall semester, because the first year program consists of course sequences that begin only in the fall.

+Applicants are encouraged to contact the Hobsons online application’s helpdesk for any technical issues.
+For questions related to the admissions process, prospective students may contact the Graduate School.
 Information about the Graduate Schools' admission policies can be found at http://www.gradschool.umd.edu/welcome/before_you_apply.html.
-This website contains links to the Graduate School's online application and for downloading the Graduate School's application forms in PDF format.
 For any further questions, please write to Ms. Pin Wuan Lin, the Department’s Staff Graduate Coordinator, at email@example.com or 301-405-1293.

 Transfer from M.S. to Ph.D.
 Program